Aneri0X4F/Personal-Log/vault/Courses.Sem-5.OS.Notes.Lec 6.md

     * Creating or expanding other data structures.

 ## Process Switching
 * For small amount of time, some process will run and then other will run.
-This time is very small and hence we see it like all the processes are running parallely.
+This time is very sm all and hence we see it like all the processes are running parallely.
 * Thus, when one process goes away and other process needs to be loaded, this is called process switching.
 * Process switching is totally different than mode switching.
 In a process execution, there may occur mode switching.
 * Mode switching means switching from user to kernal mode vice versa.